THE COOPER FAMILY

 After the war Nan had part of the interior and the stables remodelled by.
 In 1918 Sir Edwin Lutyens submitted plans for the ‘elongation of the existing study towards the south and on the upper floor the construction of two bathrooms and a wardrobe room over an existing flat [roof]’.
 The application also included a proposal for the removal of the existing conservatory situated at the south end of the drawing room.
 The Estate approved the alterations but declined to allow the removal of the conservatory which they considered to be in good condition and attractive to future tenants.
 In March 1919 Lutyens applied to enlarge the entrance hall and provide another bathroom on the upper floor.
 Again the Estate approved the plans.
 In October Lutyens asked for ‘conversion of the principal portion of the stable block into quarters for married servants’.
 The plan entailed the formation of two small flats, one on the ground floor and the other on the upper floor with an estimated cost of £1,400.
 The Estate were happy because ‘there would still be a garage in the unaltered part of the building’.
 However, two rainwater pipes from the stable roof discharge into the yard of No. 2 Bell Cottages so the Governors approved the plans subject to the water from the stable roof discharging onto Bell House property instead.
 Lastly, in 1920 Lutyens submitted plans for alterations to the butler’s pantry, enlarging the servants’ hall and forming a new larder at a cost of £374.
 Lady Lucas also asked for deferred permission to add two new bathrooms and a housemaids’ pantry at a cost of £384.
 The Governors gave consent.

 In 1921 the Estate granted Nan permission to let the house, fully furnished, to Simon Fraser, the 14th Lord Lovat, his wife Laura and their children, including the future MP Sir Hugh Fraser.
 The Coopers left Bell House in 1923 though not without a slight altercation with the Estate over dilapidations to Trewyn (what is now Pickwick Cottage and which was evidently still included in the Bell House lease).
 Lady Lucas wished the dilapidation costs to be nominal as she had spent over £5,000 on Bell House.
 The Estate were unmoved and insisted on her paying costs of around £600 before she moved to Sussex Square.
-Before the war Howard had been training as a motor engineer and was possibly racing cars at Brooklands but after the war he continued in the army, retiring as a Lt Col. In the second world war Nan worked as a Land Army girl and in the Women’s Voluntary Service.
+In the 1939 Register Nan described herself as a member of the Women’s Land Army’.
+She died in 1958.